CookbookDev/agglayer-docs/docs/cdk/cdk-opgeth/balance-scanner.md

 ### Existing deployments:

 All deployments are on the same address: 0xba1a5ca51097c890d0e595c9c5c290985034ddcb
-If something just says "deployed" it exists, but simply couldn't be verified for some reason. (e.g. no blockexplorer)
+If something just says "deployed," it exists, but simply couldn't be verified for some reason. (e.g. no blockexplorer)

 | Network   | Blockexplorer                                                                                     |
 | --------  | --------                                                                                          |